Skip to content

 Conan must be aware of the NDK location when you execute conan install.
 There're multiple ways to achieve that as written in the Conan docs:

-• the easiest is to download NDK from Conan (option 1 in the docs), then all the magic happens automatically.
-On the step where you need to replace PROFILE, choose android-X-ndk where X is either 32 or 64.
+• the easiest is to download NDK from Conan (option 1 in the docs), then all the magic happens automatically

-• to use an already installed NDK, you can simply pass it on the command line to conan install: (note that this will work only when consuming the pre-built binaries)
+• to use an already installed NDK, you can simply pass it on the command line to conan install: (note that this will likely work only when consuming the prebuilt binaries)

 conan install -c tools.android:ndk_path=/path/to/ndk ...